DHTMLX/gantt-docs/data/desktop/msp_export_module.md

-Export Module for the MS Project
+Export Module for MS Project
 =================================

-In fact, there are 2 export modules with different functionalities:

-1. The first export module can export data to PDF, PNG, Excel, and iCal files.
-It can be installed on any platform as a Node.js application or as a Docker image.

-2. The second export module can only import/export MS Project and Primavera files.
+This export module can import/export MS Project and Primavera files.
 It is a .NET Core application that you can run inside the dotnet environment or inside the docker image.

+It doesn't include the import/export functionality for the PDF, PNG, Excel, and iCal files.
+If you need such a functionality, you should use the [corresponding export module](desktop/pdf_export_module.md) or our online server.

 ## Installation guide